ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     MAP$ FROM-INPUT with a FIELD parameter is accepted and treated as MAP$ FROM-FIELD.

 The MAP$ FROM-INPUT instruction obtains its input data from an incoming HTTP request.
 The HTTP request may use either via the GET method (where the input data is appended to the URL) or the POST method (where the input data is contained in the request body).
 When the input format is XML, MAP$ FROM-INPUT treats the entire data area as XML data without any translation.
-See “HTTP request with XML input data”, page 217 for an example.
+See “HTTP request with XML input data” <#_V456UG_217 for an example.
 MAP$ FROM-FIELD is preferred when using the GET method with XML input, because certain characters cannot be included in a URL without using URL-encoding.

 When the input format is QUERY, MAP$ FROM-INPUT expects the input data to contain one or more strings in the form fieldname=data.
 When the HTTP request uses the GET method, the strings are appended to the URL.
 The first string is preceded by a “?” character which separates it from the URL, and the remaining strings are separated by “&” characters.
 When the HTTP request uses the POST method, the strings are contained in the request body, either one per line, or separated by “&” characters if multiple strings are coded on the same line.
 For both the GET and POST methods, Query strings are expressed in URL-encoded format, where “+” sign represents a space, and “%xx” represents the hexadecimal encoding of an ASCII character.
-See “Parsing Query Input”, page 215 for examples.
+See “Parsing Query Input” <#_V456UG_215 for examples.

+.. _#_V456UG_MAP$_FROM-VARIABLE:

 1.23.64.
 MAP$ FROM-VARIABLE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^